mendelson/mandrill_cpp/README.md

 * -6: Lost connection with the source camera.

+* -7: Error writing to socket.

+* -8: Error while opening socket.

+* -9: Error, no such host.

+* -10: Error connectiong.

 # Pre-commit practices
 * Before commiting your code, make sure to run the following script
 ```